 I’ve written websites for press tooling, design and component manufacturers, producers of rubber extrusions, and ground engineers.
 (And immediately forgot everything I learned).

 I’ve written about IT, architecture, accountancy, graphic design, holiday parks and space travel.
 I’ve created FAQ pages specifically to help with SEO – helpful, informative pages that use the keywords without ‘stuffing’ or sounding clumsy.

 I’ve proofread novels about murder, mystery, and monkeys.
 I’ve written for Barclaycard and interviewed their customers and employees all over the world.
 I’ve written recruitment portals and transcribed weighty, indigestible HR paper documents into web pages.

 I write blogs and case studies for customers to keep their content fresh and their search engine rankings high.

 There’s very little I haven’t written about and very little I haven’t enjoyed.
-I love a challenge and I love a complicated subject.
+I love a challenge and I especially like a complicated subject.

 Take a glance at some of the projects I worked on last year.